pulse-browser/gluon/docs/content/reference/config.md

 # gluon.json Reference

-This reference guide may get out dated.
+This reference guide may get outdated.
 If you need to check something, you can read [the config interface type](https://github.com/pulse-browser/gluon/blob/main/src/utils/config.ts#L96).

 ## name